SpicyI/so_long/README.md

 - Win/Lose Conditions: It implements win and lose conditions, such as collecting all items and reaching the exit, or colliding with certain obstacles.

 ## Usage
-the ptogram takes a map as an argument and displays it on the screen.
+the program takes a map as an argument and displays it on the screen.
 The map is a rectangular shape composed of different characters representing the following elements:
 1. `0` for an empty space
 2. `1` for a wall
 3. `C` for a collectible item